 Applicants using SAMS Domestic for the first time should complete their “New Organization Registration.”
-To register with SAMS Domestic, go to https://mygrants.servicenowservices.com follow the “create an account” link.
+Register with SAMS Domestic by following the “create an account” link.
 Users will then complete the form with the requested information and click “submit.”
 A confirmation email will be sent once the account has been created.
 If users are experiencing difficulties obtaining a user login and completing the registration process, please contact ILMS Support.

 ILMS Support (SAMS Domestic Help Desk): For assistance with SAMS Domestic accounts and technical issues related to the system, please contact the ILMS Support by phone at 1-888-313-4567 (toll charges for international callers) or through the Self Service online portal that can be accessed from https://afsitsm.servicenow.com/ilms/home.
 Customer Support is available 24/7/365.